jambalong/portfolio/src/_posts/2025-10-26-next-project-wuwa-planner.md

 **The Goal:** Pure backend and database mastery 🔥🔥🔥

 This is the foundation that all future features will be built on.
-And it will be a single, public-facing tool which means anyone can use it outright without an account.
+And it will be a single, public-facing tool, which means anyone can use it outright without an account.
 The most important part of this phase is keeping it focused and working.
 By _intentionally not_ building user accounts or logins, I'm avoiding a huge source of complexity and making sure I finish this core feature.
 There are drawbacks, but I'd love to get it working first.

 The core features will be:

-1. Static Data: I'll create a `seeds.rb` file and pre-populate the database with all the static game data (e.g. Characters, Materials, and their relationships).
+1. Static Data: I'll create a `seeds.rb` file and pre-populate the database with all the static game data (e.g., Characters, Materials, and their relationships).

 2. The Calculator: A simple form with three forms:

 - Select `Character`
 - Select `Current Level`
 - Select `Goal Level`

 3. The "Shopping List": When the user submits the form, the page will reload and show the total summed quantity of every material needed.